By Wendy Souter

 •Legal Secretaries are sometimes referred to as ‘Paralegals’ but in reality, they are not able to be ‘fee earners’ unless they have a Paralegal qualification - Differences Between Legal Secretaries and Paralegals.

 •Many businesses operate as ‘institute’ or ‘association’ which could be misinterpreted as having the authority of governing bodies.
 In many instances, they are training providers and are not governing bodies.
+Governing bodies do not themselves deliver training courses which will be a Conflict of Interest.

 About our Courses.